-Four Questions to Ask Before Setting a Price
+Four Questions to Ask Before Setting a Price Before you figure out your pricing, figure out your business.

 As a consultant helping businesses figure out pricing strategies, too often I see companies want to tinker with prices before understanding the overall strategies that should guide such decisions.